andlabs/libui/README.md

 ## Announcements

+* **16 May 2018**
+	* Thanks to @parro-it and @msink, libui now has better CI, including AppVeyor for Windows CI, and automated creation of binary releases when I make a tagged release.

 * **13 May 2018**
 	* Added new functions to work with uiDateTimePickers: `uiDateTimePickerTime()`, `uiDateTimePickerSetTime()`, and `uiDateTimePickerOnChanged()`.
 These operate on standard `<time.h>` `struct tm`s.
 Thanks @cody271!